I spent Sunday afternoon cleaning and organizing my spice cabinet. It didn’t really seem like work. So this Spice Girl made a few changes.

 The smaller spice jars seemed to fill the bottles perfectly.

 I then gave the interior cupboard a wipe down and covered the back with inexpensive wrapping paper.
 Afterwards, I thought, “Wouldn’t old cookbook pages be adorable?”

 There are numerous ways to create new labels.
 I decided that black chalkboard contact paper would work well for this project.
 After a visit to several stores with no luck, I found that the least expensive online source for chalkboard contact paper was on Amazon.
 It is somewhat pricey and it also requires that you have a paper punch.
 You can also buy adorable, ready-made labels.

 I wonder if you could paint regular contact paper with chalkboard paint.
 Has anyone tried that?

 The beauty of the blackboard contact paper is that it is repositionable.
 So if you change the contents of the bottles, you can easily change the label.
 I used a chalkboard pen to write out the spice.
 It too can be erased away.

-Of course if you spin the lazy susan around you get a real life reality check. :)
+If you spin the lazy susan around you get a real life reality check.

 But turned around it appears that you can indeed bottle happiness.